A hobbyist Mobile/PC/Android/Console game development blog

 Respect the wishes of the author or get a content strike 😕

-Developing software is time, money and skill intensive, none of which come for free.
+Developing software is time, money and skill intensive, none of which is for free.

 For developers to continue to make software, it needs to generate a profit (money after expenses).